Berkeley-Correctness-Group/DLint/src/js/experiment/README.md

 Collect Timing Statistics:
 --------------------------
+This command collects running time of DLint on each website (Figure 3d in the paper).
 ```
 node src/js/experiment/dataAnalysis/TimeStatistics.js
 ```
 Result will be stored in ```exp/Time-statistics.csv```

 Analyze JShint warning to static source information:
 --------------------------